-Name and Municipality of Residence Director Since Principal Occupation (3) Number of Voting Shares Owned or Controlled (4) Antti I. Aarnio-Wihuri (2) Kaarina, Finland May 18, 1985 Chairman, Wihuri International Oy 34,115,300 Martti H. Aarnio-Wihuri (2) Kaarina, Finland April 28, 2011 Manager, Sustainability Program, Wihuri International Oy 0 Rakel J. Aarnio-Wihuri Kaarina, Finland Digital Media Designer, Wipak Oy 0 Karen A. Albrechtsen (1) Winnipeg, Manitoba, Canada April 23, 2015 Company director 13,100 Bruce J. Berry Winnipeg, Manitoba, Canada Company director 0 Donald R.W.
-Chatterley (1) Winnipeg, Manitoba, Canada April 20, 2006 Company director 2,000 Juha M. Hellgren (2) Lahti, Finland June 1, 2005 President and Chief Executive Officer, Wihuri International Oy 0 Dayna Spiring (2) Winnipeg, Manitoba, Canada April 20, 2016 President & CEO, Economic Development Winnipeg Inc. 7,500 Ilkka T. Suominen (1) Helsinki, Finland September 13, 2010 Vice President and Chief Financial Officer, Wihuri International Oy 6,000
+Name and Municipality of Residence Director Since Principal Occupation (3) Number of Voting Shares Owned or Controlled (4) Antti I. Aarnio-Wihuri (2) May 18, 1985 Chairman, Wihuri International Oy 34,115,300 Kaarina, Finland Martti H. Aarnio-Wihuri (2) April 28, 2011 Deputy CEO 0 Kaarina, Finland Wihuri International Oy Rakel J. Aarnio-Wihuri April 23, 2019 Chief Development Officer 0 Kaarina, Finland Wihuri International Oy Bruce J. Berry (2) April 23, 2019 Company Director 0 Winnipeg, Manitoba, Canada Kenneth P. Kuchma (1) September 18, 2019 Company Director 10,000 Winnipeg, Manitoba, Canada Dayna Spiring (1) April 20, 2016 President & CEO, Economic 10,000 Winnipeg, Manitoba, Canada Development Winnipeg Inc. Ilkka T. Suominen (1) September 13, 2010 Vice-President and Chief Financial 0 Helsinki, Finland Officer, Wihuri International Oy

-- (1) Member of the Audit Committee. - (2) Member of the Corporate Governance, Sustainability, Compensation and Nomination Committee. - (3) Each of the nominees has been engaged in the principal occupation indicated above for at least the past five years, with the exception of Rakel J. Aarnio-Wihuri, Karen A. Albrechtsen, Bruce J. Berry and Dayna Spiring.
-Rakel J. Aarnio-Wihuri has been in her current position since 2017 and prior to this date held positions at Wihuri Oy Aarnio and Wipak Oy.
-Effective December 31, 2015, Karen A. Albrechtsen retired as Vice President and Controller, Oak Point Service.
-Effective July 31, 2017, Bruce J. Berry retired as President and Chief Executive Officer of Winpak Ltd. Dayna Spiring was appointed President & CEO of Economic Development Winnipeg Inc. on March 15, 2016.
+(1) Member of the Audit Committee.

+(2) Member of the Corporate Governance, Compensation and Nomination Committee.

+(3) Antti I. Aarnio-Wihuri and Ilkka T. Suominen are the only directors who have been engaged in the principal occupation indicated above for at least the past five years.
+Martti H. Aarnio-Wihuri has been in his current position effective January 1, 2020 and prior to this date was the Manager, Sustainability Program, Wihuri International Oy.
+Rakel J. Aarnio-Wihuri has been in her current position effective January 1, 2020 and since 2017 was Digital Media Designer, Wipak Oy and prior to this held positions at Wihuri Oy Aarnio and Wipak Oy.
+Effective July 31, 2017, Bruce J. Berry retired as President and Chief Executive Officer of Winpak Ltd. Effective April 28, 2017, Kenneth P. Kuchma retired as Vice President and Chief Financial Officer of Winpak Ltd. Dayna Spiring was appointed President & CEO of Economic Development Winnipeg Inc. on March 15, 2016.
 Prior to this date, Dayna Spiring was Chief Strategy Officer of the Canadian Wheat Board.
-The term of each director runs from the time of his/her election to the next succeeding annual meeting of shareholders or until his/her successor is elected or appointed. - (4) The information as to shares beneficially owned or over which the directors exercise control or direction, not being within the knowledge of the Company, has been furnished by the respective directors individually.
+The term of each director runs from the time of his/her election to the next succeeding annual meeting of shareholders or until his/her successor is elected or appointed.

+(4) The information as to shares beneficially owned or over which the directors exercise control or direction, not being within the knowledge of the Company, has been furnished by the respective directors individually.